Northern Spotted Owlet

 American badger with kits

 In my first ever visit to Yellowstone National Park, one day when we were driving along Lamar Valley, I saw one lonely photographer trying to photograph something on the other side of the road.
-We thought he might trying to photograph bears.
-Next day, we found 20-25 photographers in the same spot.
+We thought he might be trying to photograph bears.
+Next day, there were 20-25 photographers in the same spot.
 We joined in and this is what everyone was trying to photograph.
 An American badger mom and kits.
 In the four days we were there, nearly 12 hours over two days were spent to find all the kits out in the open.
 A memorable time indeed.

 Great Horned Owl (Adult)

 I was also following a pair of adult Great Horned Owls over the summer.
 Since I first found them accidentally, I have taken hundreds of pictures and many videos of them in different background and time of the evening.
 One time I found them out in the open at broad daylight.
 Like the young owls, they also allowed me to come close, such that at times I had to go from 700mm to 500mm, or horizontal to vertical framing to fit their whole body.
 Unfortunately, now they have moved out off the place where i used to see them.

 We traveled to the three islands of Hawaiian archipelago (Oahu, Maui, and Big Island or Hawai’i) last year on July.
 The last of the island we visited was the Big Island.
 Although we took rest for two days, one day we spent sightseeing the Volcanic National Park.
 On the evening, we started from the Kalapana lava viewing area and ended up in Jagger museum, Halema’ema’u crater viewing overlook at night.
 After taking few pictures of the near-full moon night and the crater, I took this video.
 Unfortunately, things have turned for the worse now.